-Two-digit number belonging to the 1st Set will be placed at the Left position, Two-digit number belonging to the 2nd Set will be placed at the Right position & Two-digit number belonging to the 3rd Set will be placed at the Middle position.
+Three-digit number belonging to the 1^{st} Set will be placed at the Left position, & Three-digit number belonging to the 2^{nd} Set will be placed at the Right position.

-Thus, the 1st selected six-digit random number is 474090.
+Thus, the 1st selected six-digit random number is 647090.